leonrom/lscook/README.md

 # lscook
-JavaScript function for store in LocalStorage with Cookie fallback
+JavaScript function for preservation in window.localStorage or (as a fallback) in document.cookie

-Function lscook() try to read/write JSON data to localStorage (LS) under HTML-5.
+Function lscook() try to read/write JSON data from/to localStorage (LS) under HTML-5.
 If LS isn't enabled, then JSON-data stored as a cookie.

 lscook() is based on Fluidbyte/SimpleStore.js (https://gist.github.com/Fluidbyte/4718380).